sbgn/sbgn/docs/proposals.md

 This version is based on the PD L1V1.3 specification and the previous release candidate that was proposed in December 2015.

-### Process Description Specification L1.V2.0 proposal
+### Proposed Process Description Specification L1.V2.0

 Please download and review the proposal draft: